 Lauren Lopaty

-Pronouns: she/her | Department: Development (Membership Coordinator)
+Pronouns: she/her | Department: Development (Membership Manager)

 Lauren Lopaty has been with Arena Stage since 2019.
 She grew up in northern New Jersey where proximity to Broadway led to a lifelong appreciation for all things theater.
 A classical pianist, Lauren had the opportunity to play in several pit orchestras in her small hometown, often filling in for different instruments on the keys (notably the cello in Sweet Charity and the accordion in Fiddler on the Roof).
 She studied International Affairs and Russian Language and Literature at George Washington University, and has fallen in love with Washington, D.C. since moving here in 2014.
 She is an avid reader, and can usually be found with her nose stuck in a book while drinking a cup of earl grey tea.